 The reality is, everything changes for the better the day you start treating your parents as human beings and not as a source of authority.
 Be grateful for the life they gave you.
 Love and respect them but don’t spend your life trying to please them, for you will never end up happy if you did.
 Echoing with Frank Zappa’s nugget of truth: “If you end up with a boring miserable life because you listened to your mom, your dad, your teacher, your priest, or some guy on television telling you how to do your shit, then you deserve it.”

 Jiddu Krishnamurti have also said the same: “It is very easy to conform to what your society or your parents and teachers tell you.
 That is a safe and easy way of existing; but that is not living.
-To live is to find out for yourself what is true.
+To live is to find out for yourself what is true.”

 The other way around is also true; for the parent to befriend they children will always be healthier to the relationship, especially as they both grow older.
 Truly, strict, overly controlling parents embody what bullshit actually means.
 Because they are capable of ruining their children’ lives, and in many instances they do.

 In brief, sons and daughters should be left the choice to pursue whatever they wish without much interference and without any emotional blackmail from the parents.
 They could be guided along the way, but the final choice about what to do in their lives should be theirs and their alone.
 Simply because it’s their unique journey, and they need to learn how to be independent and how take responsibility for their own decisions.
+Again, it’s their experience and not the parents’.
+And in that regards and to answer the question raised herein, parents rarely ever know best when it comes to their kids’ life choices.
+Not because there is something wrong with them, but because no one knows themselves better than themselves.

 Forcing an offspring to work for their parents or to pursue a certain career they have chosen for them is a selfish act.
 It may be convenient for the parent as it may be their idea of a life, but it is not necessarily the same for the young ones.
 As I argued, the drawbacks usually outweigh the benefits.
 Yet, for other people it works perfectly and that’s because we are all different.
 At the very end, finding our own passionate calling is the only way for us to excel and reach our full potential in life.
 And no one can find it for us.